Kurausukun/pokeemerald/INSTALL.md

 # Instructions

-These instructions explain how to set up the tools required to build **pokeemerald**, which assembles the source files into a ROM.
+These instructions explain how to set up the tools required to build **pokeemerald**, which compiles the source files into a ROM.

 If you run into trouble, ask for help on Discord or IRC (see [README.md](README.md)).

 ## Windows
-Windows has instructions for building with three possible terminals, providing 3 different options in case the user stumbled upon unexpected errors.
+Windows has instructions for building with three possible terminals, providing 3 different options in case the user stumbles upon unexpected errors.
 - [Windows 10 (WSL1)](#windows-10-wsl1) (**Fastest, highly recommended**, Windows 10 only)
 - [Windows (msys2)](#windows-msys2) (Second fastest)
 - [Windows (Cygwin)](#windows-cygwin) (Slowest)

 Unscientific benchmarks suggest **msys2 is 2x slower** than WSL1, and **Cygwin is 5-6x slower** than WSL1.

-> Note for advanced users: **WSL2** is an option and is even faster than **WSL1** if files are stored on the WSL2 file system, but some tools may have trouble interacting with the WSL2 file system over the network drive.
-For example, tools which use Qt versions before 5.15.2 such as [porymap](https://github.com/huderlem/porymap) may [have problems with parsing the `\\wsl$` network drive path](https://bugreports.qt.io/browse/QTBUG-86277).
+> Note for advanced users: **WSL2** is an option and is even faster than **WSL1** if files are stored on the WSL2 file system, but there is a [known bug](https://bugreports.qt.io/browse/QTBUG-86277) in older versions of Qt (including the one used to build the current release of Porymap) which causes it to break on paths with the `$` character in them; this means that in the current release version of Porymap, a workaround is necessary Once a new release of Porymap comes out, WSL2 will be 100% safe to use; if you build your own Porymap with a newer version of Qt, it is already safe to use.

 All of the Windows instructions assume that the default drive is C:\\.
 If this differs to your actual drive letter, then replace C with the correct drive letter when reading the instructions.